edfapay/edfa-pg-flutter-sdk/README.md

 **Setup iOS**
 iOS does not required any setup just install flutter plugin where the `iOS framewework` is embedded within the plugin in iOS plaform directory.
+If you need to enable `Apple Pay` in your app it can be enable by following the instructions at [Link](https://github.com/a2zZuhaib/expresspay-flutter-sdk/wiki/Express-ApplePay-Payment)

 **Intalling Flutter Plugin**
 In the `dependencies:` section of your `pubspec.yaml`, add the following lines: